RNC files FEC complaint against Twitter, claims company made 'illegal in-kind contribution' to Biden campaign

 “[Twitter’s] feud with President Trump is well known, as are its frequent efforts to censor the President’s tweets and the ‘shadow banning’ of prominent Republicans, including RNC’s Chair, Ronna McDaniel, and several Republican members of Congress,” the complaint states, while adding that Twitter CEO Jack Dorsey and other executives “are prolific donors to the Democrat party and other left-wing causes, with 98.7% of the company’s total political contributions going to Democrats.”

-The complaint also claims there is a “revolving door between the Biden campaign” and Twitter, saying Twitter’s Public Policy Director recently left the company to join the Biden transition team, and Sen. Kamala Harris’ former press secretary now serving as a senior communications manager at Twitter.
+The complaint also claims there is a “revolving door between the Biden campaign” and Twitter, saying Twitter’s public policy director recently left the company to join the Biden transition team, and Sen. Kamala Harris’ former press secretary is now serving as a senior communications manager at Twitter.

 "Twitter’s decision to censor news articles that harm Joe Biden’s candidacy is so transparently biased it would make even the governments of China or North Korea blush," RNC Chairwoman Ronna McDaniel told Fox News.
 "Fortunately, in this country, we have tools at our disposal to fight back against this type of censorship.
 The RNC is calling on the Federal Elections Commission to investigate whether Twitter’s actions amount to an illegal corporate in-kind contribution to the Biden presidential campaign."